Kids Mini X

 10.50 Briefing for all kids, EVERYONE must attend, so make sure you are there and listening hard!

 12.15 : Long course

 Courses will start with a wide section to spread riders out, and riders will start in the following order, Boys then Girls.
 Riders who intend to go flat out should position themselves to the front.

 Prize giving, spot prizes and bike to win

 The prize giving for all categories will take place immediately after the last race.
 First, second and third place getter will receive a certficate and a prize.
-All entrants can win a spot prize, and go in the draw to win the mountain bike, but to be elligible you must be present at prize giving.
+All entrants can win a spot prize.

 Safety back up